Viber/viber-bot-python/README.md

 ```

 ### Setting a webhook
-After the server is up and kickin' you can set a webook.
+After the server is up and running you can set a webhook.
 Viber will push messages sent to this URL.
 Webserver should be internet-facing.

 ```python